walshbr/walshbr.github.io/pages/cv.md

 * "The Futures of Digital Humanities Pedagogy in a Time of Crisis", _The Digital Futures of Graduate Study in the Humanities_ (under review).
 * "The Three-Speed Problem in Digital Humanities Pedagogy", _Debates in Digital Humanities Pedagogy_ (under review).
-* "Running a Collaborative Research Website and Blog with Jekyll and GitHub," _The Programming Historian_ (forthcoming).
+* Amanda Visconti, Brandon Walsh, and Scholars' Lab Community, "Running a Collaborative Research Website and Blog with Jekyll and GitHub," The Programming Historian 9 (2020), [https://doi.org/10.46430/phen0090](https://doi.org/10.46430/phen0090).
 * "<a href="https://digitalpedagogy.hcommons.org/keyword/Text-Analysis/#8220%3Cem%3Ejuxta-commons%3Cem%3E-revisioncollation-assignment8221">Juxta Commons Revision/Collation Assignment</a>", under the "Text Analysis" keyword in <a href="https://digitalpedagogy.hcommons.org/"><em>Digital Pedagogy in the Humanities: Concepts, Models, and Experiments</em></a>, June 2020.
 * "<a href="https://digitalpedagogy.hcommons.org/keyword/Poetry#prism">Prism</a>," under the "Poetry" keyword in <a href="https://digitalpedagogy.hcommons.org/keyword/Poetry"><em>Digital Pedagogy in the Humanities: Concepts, Models, and Experiments</em></a>, June 2020.
 * LeBlanc, Z., & Walsh, B. (2019).
 Workshopping the Workshop: Moving Your Sessions Beyond Buttonology.
 In #DLFTeach Toolkit: Lesson Plans for Digital Library Instruction (1st ed.). https://doi.org/10.21428/65a6243c.41fb7b06.